(Benign Skin Tumors)

 |Copyright © Nucleus Medical Media, Inc.

-Talk with your doctor about the best treatment plan for you.
-Seborrheic keratoses do not pose a threat to your health.
+Seborrheic keratoses do not pose a health threat.
 The best course of action may be to leave them alone.
-If they itch or become irritated, or if you feel they affect your appearance, they can be removed.
+If they itch or become irritated, or if they are unsightly, they can be removed.

 Treatment options include: